Ning Leng 冷宁

 In the field, by a sewer discharge site, April, 2016

 I am an Assistant Professor at the McCourt School of Public Policy, Georgetown University.
 I conduct research in comparative politics with a focus on political economy, political institutions, policy process, and Chinese politics.

-My book project, Visible Development First: The Political Economy of Restructuring China’s Public Service Sectors, examines how nondemocratic institutions create unintended consequences in state-business relations and development outcomes.
+My book project, "Politicization of Business: How the Chinese State Uses Firms for Visible Development and Societal Control", examines how authoritarian institutions create unintended consequences in state-business relations and development outcomes.
 My research is supported by the National Science Foundation, the Chiang Ching-Kuo Foundation, the Institute for Humane Studies, and various other research grants.

 I received my Ph.D. in Political Science from the University of Wisconsin–Madison in 2018.
 I was a postdoc at Harvard University's Ash Center for Democratic Governance and Innovation between 2018-2019.
-Before my academic life, I was a management consultant specializing in strategies and operations in Chicago.
+Before my academic life, I was a management consultant in Chicago, specializing in strategies and operations.